operator-framework/community-operators/docs/operator-release-process.md

 ![openshift release summary](images/op_release_o7t.png)

-## Operator is publisked
+## Operator is published
-After this process your operator should be published.
+After this process, your operator will be published.

+### Index image location

+For Openshift:

+`registry.redhat.io/redhat/community-operator-index:v4.6`
+`registry.redhat.io/redhat/community-operator-index:v4.7`
+`registry.redhat.io/redhat/community-operator-index:latest` - this is a clone of `v4.6` from historical reasons as it always was a clone of `v4.6`.
+Will be deprecated in the future.

+For Kubernetes:

+`quay.io/operatorhubio/catalog:latest`

+### Bundle images location
+For Openshift:

+`quay.io/openshift-community-operators/`

+For Kubernetes:

+`quay.io/operatorhubio/`